kuaminika/kuaminika-studies/highLevelDesignTings.md

 - you implement quarding algorithm to divide your map into different grids.
 You do it based on the desired amount of points that you'd like to have inside of your grid.
 - the grids are used to optimize the list of nearest neighbours when you are given a point.

+## Uber case study

+- You want to shard by city_id
+- To keep track of movement, a continuous ping is done

+### read usecase- when user wants a ride

+- you have to start by finding the grid that you're in.
+  - this will allow you to then fetch all the drivers inside of this grid.
+  - Edge case, its possible that the grid has no drivers or not enough, you'd then look at the neighbouring grids

+### write use case - when driver is moving

+- theoretically, we would want to save the driver movement information inside of the quard tree.
+However this is expensive
+  - this is why we'd use a cache, and you would only update the quard tree **if** it's inside another grid.